A conductor falling at terminal velocity and impacting the jacket is the last thing anyone wants to see or hear about.

 Utilising experience, we were able to rapidly turn around the results and provide the client with the answers they were urgently seeking.

-We provided the client with an assessment of the impact of a detached caisson with the subsea infrastructure.
-This analysis modelled the caisson detaching and accelerating to the seabed as it fell through the water column.
-The kinetic energy of the falling caisson was determined and used to assess an impact with the subsea infrastructure and jacket members.
+We provided the client with an assessment of the impact of a detached conductor with the subsea infrastructure.
+This analysis modelled the conductor detaching and accelerating to the seabed as it fell through the water column.
+The kinetic energy of the falling conductor was determined and used to assess an impact with the subsea infrastructure and jacket members.
 The elastic deformation of a pipe was calculated for a potential collision and used to determine the impact severely were a worst-case scenario was a full rupture leading to a loss of containment.
 Impacts with jacked members considered local member buckling.
 Other subsea infrastructures, such as umbilical’s and flexibles were also considered.

-The fall excursion path of the caisson was also determined, where the potential distance it could travel from its start point was calculated.
+The fall excursion path of the conductor was also determined, where the potential distance it could travel from its start point was calculated.
 This allowed the probability of a range of impact scenarios to be assessed.
 The results were provided to the client as clearly marked up layout drawings, where concentric circles indicated the likely excursion limits.

 Presenting the results in a readily understood form allowed our client to quickly assessed the situation and make an informed decision on how to manage their assets.

 The client was very complimentary at the speed we turned the job around, it allowed them to make a swift and informed decision on their asset.

 This has led to introductions to other parts of the clients business and allowed Apollo to become a trusted engineering partner to deliver quick and accurate engineering answers.